What does Salesforce ID compose of? and How to Convert 15 Character Id to 18 Character Id

 In Case of Standard objects: Same Unique key prefix across all the orgs. (very useful in case you have hardcoded standard object id in apex, so now you won't need to change it when deployed in other org)

-• Remaining 12 characters - These is a 62^12 number.
+In Case of Custom objects: Unique key prefix per Org, but have a different key prefix in each installed org.
+(How to get object key prefix) - Remaining 12 characters - These is a 62^12 number.
 It is common to see the first character in this sequence set to a value other than 0 even though most of the following characters are zero.
 This appears to be some kind of offset and may have significance.

 Review -a comment from @ca_peterson says that first character is a pod identifier.